 Many Aberdeen students undertake part of their degree study in another country.
 Some degree programmes have a built-in period of study abroad.
 Modern Languages and European Studies degrees obviously demand that you spend time in the country or countries whose languages you are studying, but many other degree programmes offer similar opportunities as an option.
 For example, Law with Languages or with another European Legal System, offer such opportunities for those who wish to take them.
 Beyond this, we have two major schemes to help students of most disciplines who wish to spend part of their time studying abroad.

-Each year the University of Aberdeen sends around 100 students to European universities and receives around 350 visiting students across all subject areas.
-Every participating subject area has a co-ordinator who provides academic and other advice to incoming and outgoing ERASMUS exchange students.
+Each year the University of Aberdeen sends around 200 students to European universities and receives around 350 visiting students across all subject areas.
+Every participating subject area has a co-ordinator who provides academic and other advice to incoming and outgoing Erasmus+ exchange students.

-ERASMUS (formerly part of the SOCRATES programme), is a European Union funded programme which aims to encourage and facilitate the exchange of students and staff in Higher Education.
-All students can participate in courses given by visiting lecturers.
-If you are a citizen of the EU or European Economic Area, you can benefit from the programme by studying in a university in another European country for a period.
-ERASMUS is particularly directed towards students taking degree programmes other than modern languages.
+Erasmus+ is a European Union funded programme which aims to encourage and facilitate the exchange of students and staff in Higher Education.
 Study placements can be between three and twelve months, and form an integral part of your degree programme.
 The University aims to ensure full academic recognition of study placements abroad by using the European Credit Transfer System (ECTS).

 Our exchange partners include some of the most distinguished state universities and private colleges in North America, Hong Kong and Japan.
 Students normally go on an exchange programme in their second year of study.
 The year they spend abroad is an integral part of their Aberdeen degree and not an additional year.
 Credits gained are recognised by the University of Aberdeen and incorporated into the student’s University of Aberdeen academic record.